|

 The

-Expansion Chamber Construction utilities have been extended
+Expansion Chamber Construction utilities have been extended considerably

-considerably and are now accessed under a separate item on the Main
+and are now accessed under a separate item on the Main MOTA Menu.
+A sub-menu

-MOTA Menu.
-A sub-menu offers the two selections "Constructing the
+offers the two selections "Constructing the Development Pattern of a Cone"

-a Cone".
-It is the options provided under the second selection which
+and "Printing the Development Pattern of a Cone".
+It is the options provided

-have been added to MOTA.
-You can now print the development pattern of a
+under the second selection which have been added to MOTA.
+You can now print

-cone and this may extend over several A4 pages.
-Of particular note, you
+the development pattern of a cone and this may extend over several A4 pages.

-can produce the pattern of a cone having either end or both ends angled
+Of particular note, you can produce the pattern of a cone having either

-to the cone axis.
-A set of explanatory diagrams with text can be
+end or both ends angled to the cone axis.
+A set of explanatory diagrams

-displayed.
-You may also define a single straight cone and print the
+with text can be displayed.
+You may also define a single straight cone

-expansion chamber printed.
-Alternatively, any one section may be
+printed.
+Alternatively, any one section may be selected and patterns suitable

-selected and patterns suitable for the construction of an equivalent
+for the construction of an equivalent bend section printed This

-feature allowing creation and printing of Expansion Chamber sections
+new feature allowing creation and printing of Expansion Chamber sections

 We